octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment1/Report/a1-report.md

 Then I add different attributes to them relatively, so they can have their own functions.

 - `Tile`
   - `claimed` : whether it has been claimed.
 - `Hole`
-    - `claimed ` : whether it has been claimed.
-- `Obstacle`
-    - none
-- `EnergyStation`
-    - none

-- Then I add different attributes to them relatively, so they can have their own functions.

-    - `Tile`
   - `claimed` : whether it has been claimed.
-    - `Hole`
-        - `claimed ` : whether it has been claimed.
 - `Obstacle`
   - none
 - `EnergyStation`
   - none

-    `Robot` have more attributes
+- `Robot` have more attributes
     - `id` : A unique identifier for each robot instance.
     - `energy` : The robot's energy level.
     - `scoreEarned` : Record the score the robot has accumulated.